 Basketball Camp Further Details

-Click the Black Boxes on this websites Home Page to register for the 2021 BSS Basketball Camp held at Kootenai Elementary July 19th-23rd.
+Click the Black Boxes on this websites Home Page to register for Camp.

 Camp Documents - feel free to click on these 2 links to get even more camp info PLAYER INFO / PARENT RELEASE and CAMP ITINERARY & TIPS!

 - PLAYER GROUPINGS - all camps will have the entire camp divided into a younger and older group.
-The younger group in the AM Camp will be playing on 8.5' baskets and the older will be playing on 10' baskets.
-Both groups in the PM Camp will be on 10' baskets.
+The AM Camp will have the younger half playing on 8.5' baskets and the older half playing on 10' baskets.
+The PM Camp will have everyone playing on 10' baskets.
 We will always strive to make the teams in our games as fair as possible.

 - PLAYER DROP OFF AT CAMP - players can be dropped off as early as 30 minutes before camp starts and can be picked up as late as 15 minutes afterwards.
 We do ask that you come into the gym with your player to drop them off so that we can have all eyes on every player.
 We will be using the main entrance to Kootenai Elementary School only on Monday and the Gym doors the rest of the week.